albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

 1. Delete the existing containers

-   {% include custom/proceed_with_caution.html details="The following commad will delete all stopped containers" %}
+   {% include custom/proceed_with_caution.html details="The following command will delete all stopped containers" %}

    If you do not want to delete old containers, please do not run the `docker system prune -f` command.

-   PgAdmin is stateful and we need to delete the container first.
+   PgAdmin is stateful and we need to delete the container first to delete any existing state.

    ```bash
    $ docker-compose stop